2009 Chicago White Sox season: September

 On September 2 against the Minnesota Twins at the Metrodome, the Sox trailed 2–0 before Gordon Beckham and Paul Konerko hit back-to-back home runs with 2 outs in the ninth inning when both had 3–2 accounts off of Joe Nathan.
 Alexei Ramírez hit an RBI single and DeWayne Wise scores, and then Carlos Quentin scored on a wild pitch to Alex Ríos, which makes it 4–2 White Sox and a huge comeback victory to avoid sweep by Twins.
 On September 3, the interleague game against the Cubs at Wrigley Field was made-up from June 16.
 The Sox shutout the Cubs 5–0, finishing this year's interleague play 12–6 for Sox and 6–9 for Cubs, both are identical to last season's interleague play.
 The White Sox starting pitcher Carlos Torres picked up his first major league victory after he was debuted on July 22.
 On September 4, the White Sox got 20 hits against the Red Sox, the most hits in a game against that team since 1960.
 On September 5 against the Boston Red Sox, Gavin Floyd retired the first 17 hitters (broken up by Nick Green's single with 2 outs in the 6th inning) and a career-high 11 strikeouts for 8 innings pitched, which the Sox took the victory 5–1.
 On September 7, Mark Buehrle picked up his first win since the perfect game on July 23.
-On the next day against the Oakland Athletics, Carlos Torres pitched for just ⅔ inning as he allowed 5 runs on 4 hits with 2 homers.
+On the next day against the Oakland Athletics, Carlos Torres pitched for just two-thirds of an inning as he allowed 5 runs on 4 hits with 2 homers.
 It is the shortest outing by a Sox starter in more than six years.
 Typically, Sox lost to Oakland 11–3.
 On September 12 at Los Angeles Angels, Scott Podsednik hit an inside-the-park home run, first time for the Sox since Joe Borchard hit that on September 9, 2002, at Kansas City Royals.
 Typically, Sox defeated the Angels 4–3 in ten innings.
 On September 17 against the Mariners in Safeco, with the score 3–1 Sox lead in the bottom of the ninth inning, Bobby Jenks allowed two home runs, one by José Lopez with nobody out and one by Bill Hall with two outs, which made it 3–3.
 In the bottom of the fourteenth inning, Ichiro Suzuki hit a walk-off single to center field with men on first and second in which Ryan Langerhans scored.
 On September 19, Jake Peavy got his first start for the White Sox since he started for San Diego Padres on June 8.
 Peavy picked up his first victory over the Royals 13–3.
 On September 21–23 against the Minnesota Twins, the Sox got swept at home for a first time since August 2007 when they were swept by Red Sox.
 On September 26 against the Detroit Tigers after 4th inning, Sox led 5–0, Tigers came back and defeated the White Sox 12–5.
 With that first loss at home on Saturday this season, the Sox finished the season's home games on Saturdays 11–1.
 The White Sox finished September 13–14.